rabuu/steganos/README.md

 ```
 [255, 255, 255]	# this is the first pixel, it's black.

-# the RGB values as bits looks as follows:
+# the RGB values as bits look as follows:
 1 1 1 1 1 1 1 1  |  1 1 1 1 1 1 1 1  |  1 1 1 1 1 1 1 1

 # the first character of our message is 'a', in bits: